BlockScope/blockscope/www-hakyll/posts/2020-07-07-splitting-packages.rst

     ├── gap-valid
     └── gap-weight

-The original package imports all the others for re-export.
+The original module imports all the others for re-export.

 .. code-block:: haskell